Student Records and Transcripts

 Review the student grades policy for more information for details about our grading system.
 For suggestions on raising your GPA, see improve your grades.

 ECC requires students to make satisfactory academic progress toward their educational goals, defined as a cumulative GPA of at least 2.0.
 For details, see the Standards of Academic Progress policy and content on how to improve your grades for tips on raising your GPA.

 Your transcript is the official record of your academic experience at ECC—the courses you took and the grades you received.
 You can order official copies of your transcript for free.
 Learn how to order ECC transcripts.

 If you have a new address, email address, or phone number, or if you would like to update your preferred name, personal pronouns, or gender identity, you can update it through accessECC Portal.
 Learn how to update your personal information.

 Are you transferring to ECC from another college?
 Get credit for prior coursework by submitting your official transcript.
 Learn about transfer credit evaluation.

 Are you getting ready to graduate?
 Before you can walk across the stage, ensure you’ve fulfilled your program's requirements and complete the graduation application through accessECC.
 Learn more about graduation.

 Your educational records are confidential by law; no one can access your grades and other records without your written permission.
 However, if you want to allow someone to access your records, submit the consent to release information.

-As a student at ECC, you are entitled to the rights and privileges that go along with being a member of the college community.
-Here are some of the policies and procedures that you should be familiar with.
+As a student at ECC, you are entitled to the rights and privileges that go along with being a college community member.
+Here are some of the policies and procedures you should be familiar with.